Nimo

 Important points to keep in mind

-Always balance the equation before any mole calculations.
+Always balance the equation before mole calculations.

 Convert all given masses or concentrations to moles before comparing reactants.